The Awning

 Filled the new wood to old wood seams

-Insulated (Later I found my pry bar in there
+Insulated (Later I found my pry bar in there while removing the ceiling below)

 Added a drip edge